cgoettel/bible/README.md

 - `as it says in verses~13--17 of chapter~5`
 - `as seen in verses~12,13, and~14` (stylistic choice, not an incorrect form)

+Use the above rules for formatting units (e.g., ft, m, years) as well.

+##Numbers and units
+Numbers smaller than one hundred should generally be written out in longhand.
+Larger numbers should be written in Arabic numerals with a `\thinspace` delimiting thousands.

+Ages should always be written in Arabic numerals.

+Units should be attached to their respective numbers with non-breaking spaces.
+See examples in [non-breaking spaces](README.md#Non-breaking-spaces).

+##Proper nouns
+The following list should be treated as proper nouns and capitalized:
+- Tabernacle

 ##README.md formatting
 > Use this style for quotations.
 Either put the reference before the quote or after (in parentheses).